cherevik/AnyCRM/README.md

 # AnyCRM

 A simple, self-contained CRM application built with Python, FastAPI, SQLite, and AnyQuest.
-Perfect for learning how to integrate AI agents into a business application so that the application can all AI agents and agents can use services provided by the application.
+Perfect for learning how to integrate AI agents into a business application so that the application can invoke AI agents and agents can use services provided by the application.

 ![AnyCRM Architecture](architecture.png)